codeitamarjr/codeitamarjr/readme.md

 #### My API about Climate Change

-It is an API that get is the news about The Climate Change, see the disclaimer and readme for more info.
+It is an API that gets the news about The Climate Change, see the disclaimer to check the source and readme for more info.

  - [Climate Change API](https://github.com/codeitamarjr/API-climate-change)